 The 360-degree view from Mullaghanattin across the Dunkerrons, The Reeks, Kenmare Bay and the Beara Peninsula is simply stunning.
 I hope when you get there the weather is equally kind and the skies clear.

-Although descending the far side of Mullaghanattin presents few difficulties, we take care to avoid a number of rocky outcrops.
+Descending the far side of Mullaghanattin is relatively easy but take care to avoid a number of small rocky outcrops.
 Ahead lies Beann North East Top which is our next target at a height of 692m.
-You can contour around this instead if you like and proceed directly to the grassy Beann ridge.
+You can contour around this instead to proceed directly to the grassy Beann ridge.

-Beann’s grassy ridge walk with its precipitous falls on either side is a real treat.
+Beann’s grassy ridge walk with its precipitous falls on either side is an exhilerating treat.
 I say this because thankfully there’s sufficient walking room on either side of the fence running along its length.
 Still, it does require somewhat of a head and stomach for Heights!

 The first time I reached this ridge was on a calm sunny day.
 I remember how surreal it felt standing atop a 750m exposed ridge, without the slightest breath of wind.
-It was so unexpectedly still and quiet that the sound of the silence was very real and strange to comprehend.
-The contour ring surrounding the grassy ridge is 360m long, which makes for quit a unique walking experience.
+It was so unexpectedly still and quiet that the sound of the silence was very real and surprised me greatly.
+This section of the grassy ridge is 360m long, which makes for quit a unique walking experience.

 As we reach the ridge’s end, we now can safely view ‘The Pocket’ below in all its glory.
 Its steep walls rise 650m up to meet us, giving us a wonderful view of the horseshow.

-The mountain walk descends gradually southwards from this point to a track leading into the valley farms near Coomyanna Bridge.
+The mountain walk descends gradually southwards from Beann to a track leading into the valley farms near Coomyanna Bridge.
 This bridge marks the start of a minor road into Sneem and our transport pickup point back to Álaind Lodges.

 In reaching Coomyanna Bridge we have walked 10 KM and climbed 850m upwards.
 I think you’ll agree that this walk is a delight rather than an endurance test.
 Of course if you prefer longer walks, you can walk to Sneem adding an additional 8 KM to the total.

 Alternatively, you can lengthen the Mullaghanattin Horseshow by starting and finishing on the road leading into the Pocket itself.
 You can choose to complete the walk in clockwise or anti-clockwise, perhaps depending on the day’s weather.
-Thus lengthening the walk adds Cnoc Riabhach, the full length of Faha Mountain and 4 KM to the total.
+Lengthening the walk in this way adds Cnoc Riabhach and the full length of Faha Mountain i.e. and extra 4 KM to the total.
 Enjoy!